Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/pipeline/reconcile/README.md

 A script which will reconcile the Neo4j database with kind 3 events in strfry relay.
+The method is to create a list of pubkeys whose kind3EventId in nen4j does not match the kind3EventId in strfry. these pubkeys will be added to reconcile/queue and processed one at a time.

-Create two json files called `neo4jSnapshot.json` and `strfrySnapshot.json`.
+The first step is to find discrepancies between the kind3 ev Create two json files called `neo4jSnapshot.json` and `strfrySnapshot.json`.
 Each file will have the same format:

 {